k3yavi/lhd/README.md

 # lhd
-load haul and dump machine for SRA to fastq dumnping
+load haul and dump machine for SRA to fastq dumping

-Frsuted by waiting hours for fastq-dump, trying to find an alternative.
+Frusted by waiting hours for fastq-dump, trying to find an alternative.

 Keeping log of realizations with time.
 ###Feb 6